 Many nursing professionals think it’s better to be fired since they can at least collect unemployment benefits if they don’t quit.
-However, in many situations, unemployment payments are not available to those who were terminated due to misconduct of some kind.
+However, in many situations, unemployment payments are not available to those terminated due to misconduct of some kind.

-There are other benefits to leaving your job on your own terms including:
+There are other benefits to leaving your job on your own terms, including:

 The information in this blog post is provided for informational purposes only and is not intended to be legal advice.
 You should not make a decision whether or not to contact an attorney based upon the information in this blog post.
 No attorney-client relationship is formed nor should any such relationship be implied.
 If you require legal advice, please consult with an attorney licensed to practice in your jurisdiction.